tampubolon/elk/README.md

 ```
 go build -o sawitpro main.go
 ```
-This will generate a binary named sawitpro.
+This will generate a binary named `sawitpro`.

 ---